Huntington says growth push is starting to pay off

 Steve Steinour

 Huntington's spread income forecast echoes comments by Bill Demchak, CEO at Pittsburgh-based PNC Financial.
-Speaking on a conference call with analysts Tuesday, Demchak also predicted his $565 billion-asset company would generate record level of net interest income in 2025.
+Speaking on a conference call with analysts Tuesday, Demchak also predicted the $565 billion-asset PNC would generate a record level of net interest income in 2025.

 Auto lending has long been a core activity for Huntington.
-The company originated car loans totaling $2.4 billion in the third quarter, up $1 billion from last year.
+It originated car loans totaling $2.4 billion in the three months ended Sept.
+30, up $1 billion from the same period last year.
+In SBA lending, Huntington ranked as the nation's No. 1 lender by number of loans for the seventh straight year, making more than 7,500 7(a) loans during the agency's just-finished 2024 fiscal year.

 For reprint and licensing requests for this article, click here.